-1. Update student information in the MCAS Portal according to the instructions in Appendix D.

-2. Ask your district SIMS contact to make any necessary updates to SIMS.
+- Update student information in the MCAS Portal according to the instructions in Appendix D. - 2.
+Ask your district SIMS contact to make any necessary updates to SIMS.

 Let your SIMS contact know if any students were added to or removed from your school's enrollment (you will need to provide them with students' names and SASIDs), or whether any students had a new IEP or 504 plan developed (e.g., students with a recent injury to their writing hand).
-See Appendix D for more information on enrollment transfers.

-3. Complete the PCPA by the deadline listed on pages iv-v.

-- Go online to www.mcasservicecenter.com, select MCAS from the menu, and then select Principal's Certification from the list of options.
+See Appendix D for more information on enrollment transfers. - 3.
+Complete the PCPA (one for grades 3-8 testing, one for grade 10 testing, and one for high school Science testing) by the deadlines listed on pages iv-vi. - Go online to www.mcasservicecenter.com, select MCAS from the menu, and then select Principal's Certification from the list of options.
 Follow the onscreen instructions to read the certification statements and submit the form. - Type in your name exactly as it appears in the Department's School/District Profiles (profiles.doe.mass.edu); the Department will follow up with schools when the name does not match. - The principal (not a designee) must complete the PCPA form; however, if you are an interim principal or a co-principal, type "interim" or "co-principal" after your name in the signature box. - Print the confirmation and save it for your school files.